thedevilhimselfcodes/CertAlloc/readme.md

 ## ⚖️ License & Compliance

-This software is provided as a **Qualification-Ready Component**.
-Please refer to the `compliance/` documentation when submitting this component for internal audits or external safety certifications (ISO 26262/IEC 62304).
+This software is provided as a **Production-Ready Component**.
+Please refer to the `compliance/` documentation for TLA+, CBMC Proof when submitting this component for internal audits or external safety certifications (ISO 26262/IEC 62304).
+For licensing, please contact mailtovindana@gmail.com, vindana@cyburndigital.com, +94 76 388 5727 (WhatsApp).

 ---